zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/generate-ssh-key/generate-ssh-keys.md

 ### Workshop Objectives

 In this lab, you will:
-* Learn how to create SSH keys via the Oracle Cloud Shell
+* Learn how to create SSH keys by using the Oracle Cloud Shell

 ### Prerequisites
 This workshop section requires having completed the previous section and having access to an Oracle Cloud account.